Mexico is one of the world’s top options for retirement living.

-The choices are so broad for seaside living in this country that you can actually specify a price point, a convenience factor, and a lifestyle and still have plenty of options.
+The options in Mexico for seaside living are so many and varied that you could actually specify a price point, a convenience factor, and a lifestyle, and still be spoiled for choice.

 Playa del Carmen (Playa) is just 57 minutes south of Cancún, and it has taken over as the region’s chic place to be (and the place to be seen).
 You’ll find vacationing Europeans and North Americans, as well as a sizeable number of expats in residence.

 Playa del Carmen offers an enviable vacation lifestyle and excellent rental returns.